 Username Usergroup ec2-user Emerald, Emerald Admin, Emerald Project Admin, Emerald API etl-admin Emerald Project Admin etl-user Emerald api-user Emerald API

-Users and usergroups in Active Directory are held in containers or organisational units (OU) managed by the domain administrator.
-The above setup ensures the users and usergroups are in the users' containers, however any number of different configurations may be applied.
-Ideally, try to keep the users and usergroups in the same containers/OU.
+Users and user groups in Active Directory are held in containers or organizational units (OU) managed by the domain administrator.
+The above setup ensures the users and user groups are in the users' containers, however, any number of different configurations may be applied.
+Ideally, try to keep the users and user groups in the same containers/OU.

-The distinguished name of the container/OU in which users and usergroups are categorised will need to be provided.
+The distinguished name of the container/OU in which users and user groups are categorized will need to be provided.
 For example, the distinguished name for the Users container in this setup is

-- Click click Admin Menu → User Configuration in the top right corner of the Matillion ETL.
+1. Click Admin Menu → User Configuration in the top right corner of the Matillion ETL.

-- Provide details as described in table below:
+3. Provide details as described in the table below:

 For non SSL: